 FB.5 XE489 - Gatwick Aviation Museum, Charlwood, Surrey

-Michael Carlton's Jet Heritage then acquired her in 1983 and registered her as G-JETH, intending to restore her to flight.
-With Michael's death the aircraft was sold in 1987 to the then-new Gatwick Aviation Museum and has been guarding the gate for many years, still wearing the red colours she wore while with Jet Heritage.
+Michael Carlton's Jet Heritage then acquired her in 1983 and registered her as G-JETH, intending to restore her to flight, but with Michael's death the aircraft was sold in 1987 to the then-new Gatwick Aviation Museum and was guarding the gate for many years, still wearing the red colours it wore while with Jet Heritage.
 In the late 2000s she was looking pretty tired so a repaint was started, and by 2010 she was once again wearing XE364's scheme (despite finding WM983 on the fuselage while stripping the old layers of paint off - it appears XE498 and WM983 swapped rear fuselages at some point).

-Information on this page current as of 11/01/2012
+Information on this page current as of 10/07/2021, last updated by Jake

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net